google/zetasql/docs/resolved_ast.md

 //             provide extra custom information and return an instance
 //             of the subclass from the TableValuedFunction::Resolve
 //             method.
-// &lt;argument_list&gt; The vector of resolved arguments for this TVF call.
+// &lt;argument_list&gt; The vector of resolved concrete arguments for this TVF
+//                 call, including the default values or NULLs injected for
+//                 the omitted arguments (Note the NULL injection is a
+//                 temporary solution to handle omitted named arguments.
+This
+//                 is subject to change by upcoming CLs).
+//
+// &lt;column_index_list&gt; This list matches 1-1 with the &lt;column_list&gt;, and
+// identifies the index of the corresponding column in the &lt;signature&gt;&#39;s
+// result relation column list.
+//
-// &lt;alias&gt; The AS alias for the scan, or empty if none.</font>
+// &lt;alias&gt; The AS alias for the scan, or empty if none.
+// &lt;function_call_signature&gt; The FunctionSignature object from the
+//                           &lt;tvf-&gt;signatures()&gt; list that matched the
+//                           current call.
+The TVFScan&#39;s
+//                           &lt;FunctionSignature::ConcreteArgument&gt; list
+//                           matches 1:1 to &lt;argument_list&gt;, while its
+//                           &lt;FunctionSignature::arguments&gt; list still has
+//                           the full argument list.
+//                           The analyzer only sets this field when
+//                           it could be ambiguous for an engine to figure
+//                           out the actual arguments provided, e.g., when
+//                           there are arguments omitted from the call.
+When
+//                           it is provided, engines may use this object to
+//                           check for the argument names and omitted
+//                           arguments.
+SQLBuilder may also need this object
+//                           in cases when the named argument notation is
+//                           required for this call.</font>
 class ResolvedTVFScan : public <a href="#ResolvedScan">ResolvedScan</a> {
   static const ResolvedNodeKind TYPE = RESOLVED_TVFSCAN;